panchambanerjee/CosmologyAI/README.md

   - Notebook and script (`create_cosmo_vectordb.*`) uploaded to `arxiv_project/code`.

   ![Screenshot of Context Retrieval (Semantic) Search results](https://github.com/panchambanerjee/CosmologyAI/assets/17071658/875520d0-aba8-4116-a620-933b9c8d9df4)

+  The above is a screenshot of the Semantic search results.

 - **Using Bonito, an A100 GPU on Google Colab, a Dark Matter Review paper, create an Instruction tuning QA dataset:**
   - Notebook and script (`Instruction_Dataset_Synth_bonito_Dark_Matter_Review.ipynb`) uploaded to `miscellaneous/code`.
 The Dataset is available on HuggingFace Hub: delayedkarma/dark_matter_instruction_qa.